Kumpob/OCRTranslator/README.md

 ```

 ![Example Image](./exampleIMG.png)
+> Disclaimer: This image shows the text after manual corrections.
+The OCR failed to detect 1 in 16 and only recognized 6, so I edited it.

 ### Step 1: OCR — `run_ocr.py`
 Uses **PaddleOCR** (`PaddleOCRVL`) to detect and extract Japanese text from PNG images.
 Results are saved as JSON files containing text blocks with bounding box coordinates.